-Harry Christophers, CBE, enters his sixth season as Artistic Director of the Handel and Haydn Society with the 2014–2015 Season.
-Appointed in 2008, he began his tenure with the 2009–2010 Season and has conducted Handel and Haydn each season since September 2006, when he led a sold-out performance in the Esterházy Palace at the Haydn Festival in Eisenstadt, Austria.
-Christophers and H+H have since embarked on an ambitious artistic journey towards H+H’s 2015 Bicentennial with a showcase of works premiered in the United States by the Handel and Haydn Society since 1815, education programming, community outreach activities and partnerships, and the release of a series of recordings on the CORO label.
+The 2014–2015 Bicentennial Season marks Harry Christophers’ sixth as Artistic Director of the Handel and Haydn Society.
+Since his appointment in 2009, Christophers and H+H have embarked on an ambitious artistic journey toward the organization’s 2015 Bicentennial with a showcase of works premiered in the US by H+H since 1815, broad education programming, community outreach activities and partnerships, and the release of a series of recordings on the CORO label.